 Picking the right rental data platform comes down to what you actually need.
 Here’s how the main options break down:

-• Dwellsy IQ — The only platform built on first-party rental listing data, sourced directly from landlords and property managers.
-If accurate numbers are the priority, this is where to start.
+- Dwellsy IQ — The only platform built on first-party rental listing data, sourced directly from landlords and property managers.
+Designed for teams where data accuracy and sourcing transparency are the priority.

-• CoStar — Built around MLS and transaction data.
-Strong for comparable sales and commercial lease comps, but not designed for active rental market intelligence.
+- CoStar — Built around MLS and transaction data.
+Strong for comparable sales and commercial lease comps.

-• RealPage Analytics — Best for operators already inside the RealPage ecosystem.
-Benchmarking and operational metrics are its strengths, but the data reflects its own customer base.
+- RealPage Analytics — Best for operators already inside the RealPage ecosystem.
+Benchmarking and operational metrics are its strengths.

-• CBRE Research — Institutional-grade analysis backed by their brokerage network.
-Great if you need a white-glove advisory relationship; less useful if you just need the data.
+- CBRE Research — Institutional-grade analysis backed by their brokerage network.
+Great if you need a white-glove advisory relationship.

-• ApartmentIQ / HelloData — Lightweight tools focused on multifamily rent surveys and leasing comps.
-Easier to get into, but narrower in scope.
+- ApartmentIQ / HelloData — Lightweight tools focused on multifamily rent surveys and leasing comps.

 In the end, the choice among platforms depends on whether you prioritize transaction data, operational metrics, development pipeline analysis, or ownership transparency.